How to Crochet a Non-Stretchy Crochet Strap

 This image shows what happens when the fishing line is pulled too tight (it curls up on itself) and how it should look laid flat.

-Be sure not to pull on the fishing line so much that it warps your work.
-We want non-stretchy crochet straps, not wonky ones.
-If your work looks like the top image, take a second to smooth the stitches back out and give the fishing line some slack.
+If your work looks like the top image, take a second to smooth the stitches back out and give the fishing line or other fiber some slack.
 When your work looks like the bottom image, you’re set to move on to the next row.

 This image begins the second row using fishing line to create a non-stretchy crochet strap.
 It shows how to fold the fishing line over to begin carrying it on a new row.

-To begin the next row and all further rows you’d like to work, simply fold the fishing line up and over the last stitch in preparation to carry it once more like in the top image above.
+To begin the next row and all further rows you’d like to work, simply fold the fishing line or other fiber up and over the last stitch in preparation to carry it once more like in the top image above.
 When you insert your hook into the first stitch, make sure that your fishing line is over your hook as well, like my grey “stand in” yarn is in the second picture.

 This image shows the second row of the non-stretchy crochet strap fully worked.
 The top half of the image has an arrow showing how to carry the fishing line.

 Continue working across the row just as we did before, making sure to carry the fishing line through all of the stitches.
 Work as many rows as preferred for your non-stretchy crochet strap.
-Make sure to pull the fishing line tight like we did in the first row so you don’t have anything sticking out.
+Make sure to pull the fishing line or other fiber tight like we did in the first row so you don’t have anything sticking out.

 This image shows how long your stand of fishing line should be before creating a slip knot (which is approximately 3/4ths of the way across the row).